tainn/sub-sync/README.md

-The output is a new `srt` file with newly set timelines, with the old file being kept and renamed to `-old-{increment}.srt`, where `{increment}` is a serial increment of old `srt` files in the same directory, starting with 0.
+The output is a new `srt` file with newly set timelines, with the old file being kept and renamed to `-old-{increment}.srt`, where `{increment}` is a serial increment of old `srt` files in the same directory, starting with 00 and ending with 99, allowing for up to 100 buffered old files.

 ## Bad forms

-`srt` files usually follow the ordered principle of:
+The subrip (`srt`) files usually follow their file [format](https://en.wikipedia.org/wiki/SubRip#SubRip_file_format).

-1. enumeration
-2. time interval
-3. sub content

 This code assumes that to be the form of the passed file and may error out if the form is different.
 Even though it rarely happens, the culprit for such mismatches is usually a type of bad-form advertising of a subtitle group at the top of the file.
 Either manually delete that segment or change it to fit the format.